The Penglipuran Village: Unveiling the Charm of Penglipuran Village

 How far is Penglipuran Village from Ubud or Kuta?

-Penglipuran is about 45 minutes from Ubud and roughly 2 hours from Kuta, depending on traffic.
-It’s an easy drive through scenic countryside and rice terraces—perfect for a half-day trip.
+Penglipuran is approximately 45 minutes from Ubud and 2 hours from Kuta.
+It’s easy driving through the countryside and rice fields.
+Perfect for a half-day trip.

 Yes, local guides are available on-site and can be hired at the entrance or through the village’s official website.
 They’ll help you understand the meaning behind the architecture, customs, and daily rituals.